mor1/mort-www/_posts/2016-11-16-building-up-your-arms.md

 ## Using the Image

-The end result shoudl be an SD card that you can use to boot your device into [Alpine Linux v3.4][alpine].
+The end result should be an SD card that you can use to boot your device into [Alpine Linux v3.4][alpine].
 At present, completing installation requires then:

   * [resetting the environment](https://github.com/mirage/xen-arm-builder#first-boot--re-initialisation),